watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 The purpose or intent of each SRv6 Policy can be identified using attributes such as color or name.

 ## Per-Flow Encapsulation Policy
-In the SRv6 SR Source Node, which serves as the Service Classifier, packets are classified on a per-flow basis using PBR and encapsulated with SRv6 Policy.
+In the SRv6 SR source node, which serves as the Service Classifier, packets are classified on a per-flow basis using PBR and encapsulated with SRv6 Policy.
-Therefore, the SRv6 SR Source Node MUST be capable of identifying packets using at least a 5-tuple or even more detailed information.
+Therefore, the SRv6 SR source node MUST be capable of identifying packets using at least a 5-tuple or even more detailed information.

 # Control Plane
 The Control Plane is designed as follows to satisfy requirements 2, 3, 4, 5, 6, and 7: